 - 12 ounces frozen green beans

-- Heat oven to 450 degrees.
-Cover a baking sheet with parchment paper or aluminum foil.
-Toss the sliced mushrooms with 1 tbsp vegetable or extra virgin olive oil.
+- Heat oven to 450 degrees F. Cover a baking sheet with parchment paper or aluminum foil.
+Toss the sliced mushrooms with 1 tablespoon of vegetable or extra virgin olive oil.
 Spread out over the baking sheet and sprinkle with a generous amount of salt and pepper.
 Roast in preheated oven until golden brown, 10-15 minutes.

 - Spread the pieces of sirloin out onto a paper towel.
 Blot the meat with another paper towel to remove excess moisture.
 Sprinkle with a generous amount of salt and pepper.

-- Heat 1 tbsp oil over medium-high heat in a large, heavy bottom saucepan or dutch oven until the oil is hot and shimmering.
+- Heat 1 tablespoon oil over medium-high heat in a large, heavy-bottom saucepan or dutch oven until the oil is hot and shimmering.
 Add the bacon and cook, stirring occasionally, until the bacon is crisp.
 Monitor the heat so that the bacon is browning evenly without burning.
-Using a slotted spoon, remove the bacon to a paper towel lined plate, leaving the rendered bacon fat in the pan, and return the saucepan to the stove.
+Using a slotted spoon, remove the bacon to a paper towel-lined plate, leaving the rendered bacon fat in the pan, and return the saucepan to the stove.

 - Add the sirloin to the pan and let cook over medium-high heat on one side until brown.
 Turn the pieces of meat over and let brown on each side.
-Do not overcrowd the pan - you want every piece of meat touching the bottom of the pan with a little bit of room around each piece.
+Do not overcrowd the pan - you want every piece of meat touching the bottom of the pan with a little room around each piece.
 Brown the meat in batches if necessary.
-Use a slotted spoon to remove browned sirloin to a plate.
+Use a slotted spoon to remove browned sirloin from the pan, laying it on a plate.

 - Add the broth, soy sauce, barley, bay leaves, and sirloin to the pan.
 Raise the heat and bring the soup to a boil.
-Cover, lower the heat to medium-low, and let simmer, stirring occasionally, for 20 minutes.
+Cover, lower the heat to medium-low, and let simmer, occasionally stirring, for 20 minutes.

 - Stir in the carrots, celery, and green beans.
 Cover and let simmer for another 15 minutes, until the vegetables and barley are tender.
 Stir in the mushrooms, bacon, and chopped parsley.
 Taste and add more salt and pepper if desired.